How to get kids eating healthy food in an unhealthy world

 Here are some tips that work when trying to pump your children full of the good stuff.
 By Earthsave team member Jennifer

-8- If you kids don’t like fruits or veggies, then make them breakfast smoothies.
-Smoothies are more fun, and a great way to incorporate different varieties of fresh or frozen produce.
+Make breakfast smoothies.
+Smoothies are fun, and a great way to incorporate different varieties of fresh or frozen produce.
 You can also make popsicles (make a fruit & veggie smoothie, and then pour into moulds).
 I like to throw an avocado in smoothies– you can’t see them or taste them, but it makes them super creamy.

 Some kid-friendly healthy snack and meal ideas: